You are here

 Journal of Erie Studies

-The Journal of Erie Studies is an important local publication that examines the history and culture of Erie County, PA.
-It was first published in the spring of 1972, and most recently published in 2019.
-While we have taken a break, it is still an active publication and future issues will be added to this resource page.
-It is published by the Hagen History Center, with partner organization the Jefferson Educational Society.
-The digital archive is available through the generosity of Penn State University Libraries Open Publishing.
+The Journal of Erie Studies is an important local publication that examined the history and culture of Erie County, PA.
+It was first published in the spring of 1972 by the Hagen History Center, with partner organization the Jefferson Educational Society, and published its final issue in 2019.
+This repository provides access to the full archive of issues published during its run.

 Pennsylvania History: A Journal of Mid-Atlantic Studies